Double envelope house: Design and theory

-Butler's design essentially composed of a house within a house.
-Thermal energy was captured from a south-facing solarium and heat was circulated by a natural convection flow loop in the cavity between the two building envelopes and through a sub-floor or via earth cooling tubes.
+Butler's design was essentially a house within a house.
+Thermal energy was captured from a south-facing solarium and heat was circulated by natural convection flow in the cavity between the two building envelopes and through a sub-floor or via earth cooling tubes.

-A recirculating air flow path resulted from the warm (less-dense) air rising in a south-side solarium, and cooler (denser) air falling on the north side to create pressure differentials that automatically moved excess solar thermal gain from the south to the north side of the building without forced convection systems.
+A recirculating air flow path resulted from the warm (less-dense) air rising in a south-side solarium, and cooler (more dense) air falling on the north side to create pressure differentials that automatically moved excess solar thermal gain from the south to the north side of the building without forced convection systems.
 Air flow was proportional to the differences in temperature between the two convection paths.

 In the summer, shading devices eliminate all direct solar gain.
 Vents are opened at the top to exhaust hot air.
 Fresh air intake uses ambient temperature earth to cool and dehumidify replacement air at the base.

 In winter, the air in the cavity is buffered by warm ambient-temperature earth under the floor (which is partially recharged by the natural convection flow loop during each winter day).
 In the summer, the convective flow is replaced with cooler near-ambient-temperature earth replacement air, and the warm air exhausts by natural convection.